-Section 7 CoC 2009 contains more detailed rules regarding this issue.
-Section 7.2 CoC 2009 states that leisure time activities and/or social programmes (e.g. theatre, concerts, sports events) for participants may not be financed or organised and that pharmaceutical companies are not permitted to take care of the organisation, nor assume the costs for travel, room and board or expenditures for recreational activities.
+Section 7 Pharmig CoC contains more detailed rules regarding this issue.
+Section 7.2 Pharmig CoC states that leisure time activities and/or social programmes (e.g. theatre, concerts, sports events) for participants may not be financed or organised and that pharmaceutical companies are not permitted to take care of the organisation, or assume the costs for travel, room and board, or expenditures for recreational activities.

-Section 7.3 CoC 2009 requires that the attendance of the participants, the programme and the scientific and/or technical content of the event implemented must be documented.
+Section 7.3 Pharmig CoC requires that the attendance of the participants, the programme and the scientific and/or technical content of the event implemented must be documented.

-With respect to the venue of the event, section 7.4 CoC 2009 holds that it must be appropriate for the purpose of the event, located in the home country and be chosen based on objective factors.
+With respect to the venue of the event, section 7.4 Pharmig CoC holds that it must be appropriate for the purpose of the event, located in the home country and be chosen based on objective factors.
 The recreational value of a conference venue has no selection criterion.

-The question of whether hospitality may be offered for an event taking place in another country is regulated in section 7.5 CoC 2009.
+The question of whether hospitality may be offered for an event taking place in another country is regulated in section 7.5 Pharmig CoC.

-Section 7.5 CoC 2009 defines international events as events at which the company organising and implementing the event or supporting the event or its participants has its registered office outside of the country in which the event venue is located.
+Section 7.5 Pharmig CoC defines international events as events at which the company organising and implementing the event or supporting the event or its participants has its registered office outside of the country in which the event venue is located.
 The organisation, implementation and/or support of international events or the assumption of costs for participation in these events is only admissible if: